The TOTOLINK T10 Smart Home Wi-Fi System is arguably one of the most affordable Wi-Fi mesh systems on the market.

 The WAN port is only significant in the router unit.
 You need to connect that port to the Internet source (such as a cable modem).
 After that, the rest of the ports on all units will function as LAN ports to host wired devices.
 You can also use these ports to daisy-chain the T10 hardware units together using network cables.

 No dedicated back-haul: expect the signal loss

-On the bottom, each T10 unit has an LED light that glows different colors to indicate the status.
-There’s no way to turn this light off so if you want to keep your completely room dark, it can be a bit annoying.
+Each T10 unit has an LED light that glows different colors to indicate the status on the bottom.
+There’s no way to turn this light off, so if you want to keep your room completely dark, it can be a bit annoying.

 TOTOLINK T10’s hardware specifications